-The conditions of the Notes contain provisions for calling meetings of Noteholders to consider matters affecting their interests generally.
+The Conditions contain provisions for calling meetings of Noteholders to consider matters affecting their interests generally.
 These provisions permit defined majorities to bind all Noteholders including Noteholders who did not attend and vote at the relevant meeting and Noteholders who voted in a manner contrary to the majority.

-The conditions of the Notes also provide that the Agent and the relevant Issuer may agree, without the consent of Noteholders, to any modification of any Notes, in the circumstances specified in Condition 14.
+The Conditions also provide that the Agent and the relevant Issuer may agree, without the consent of Noteholders, to any modification of any Notes, in the circumstances specified in Condition 14.

-The conditions of the Notes also provide that ENBD (in its capacity as Issuer and as Guarantor in the case of Notes issued by EGF) may at any time, without the consent of Noteholders, agree to the substitution of a member of the Group, as defined in Condition 3, as principal debtor or guarantor, as the case may be, under any Notes in place of itself, in the circumstances described in Condition 17 subject, in particular, to ENBD obtaining appropriate confirmation that the substitution will not (or would not) result in a downgrade of the then current credit ratings afforded to the Notes (the "ratings test").
+The Conditions also provide that ENBD (in its capacity as Issuer and as Guarantor in the case of Notes issued by EGF) may at any time, without the consent of Noteholders, agree to the substitution of a member of the Group, as defined in Condition 3 (Negative Pledge), as principal debtor or guarantor, as the case may be, under any Notes in place of itself, in the circumstances described in Condition 17 (Substitution) subject, in particular, to ENBD obtaining appropriate confirmation that the substitution will not (or would not) result in a downgrade of the then current credit ratings afforded to the Notes (the "ratings test").